 Stroll the quays of the picturesque old port with its yacht-lined harbor.
 The Bailli de Suffren statue of a 17th century naval gazes out to sea in front of beautifully-kept, sable-colored townhouses.
 Beneath the archway, next to the tourist office, seek out the daily morning fish market on place aux Herbes.
 Take in some modern art, visit the citadel, eat some scrumptious seafood and discover local maritime history.

-Horseback riding through the nature reserves, gorges, vineyards and mountain top towns and the beautiful coastline of the French Riviera is the perfect way to explore the area.
+Horseback riding through the nature reserves, gorges, vineyards and mountain top towns and the beautiful coastline of the French Riviera is an ideal, centering way to explore the area.
 There are a couple of equestrian centers offering lessons and private riding sessions.
 Perhaps a canter on the beach at sunset?

 La Réserve Ramatuelle overlooks one of the most beautiful bays on the Côte d’Azur, with a spectacular view over the endless sea, a vast private estate nestled in the Mediterranean scrubland, lulled by the song of cicadas.
 It’s a place away from the buzz, far from the crowds and noise.
 The ideal way to see this nature reserve is in a kayak, gliding along the clear, turquoise water.
 Stop at Wild Crees for some incredibly magical snorkeling.